GitWebDungeonORG/GitWebDungeonORG.github.io/README.md

 ## 3. Editor info
 Here you can find important info for editors!

-To start quick read: Registration, Creating, Warnings and Editors/Owners
+To start quick read: Registration, Creating Pages, Warnings and Editors/Owners

 For full knowledge: Read all of them
 <details>